This article is about using aluminum boats in saltwater and how to protect it.

 At the cathode, the electrons react with ions in the water, forming an alkaline solution.

 The bottom line, though, much thought goes into building an aluminum boat for those coastal waters.
-Most builders give it all they can use the right accessories, proper welding, and assembly.
+Most builders give it all they can use the right accessories, proper welding, reinforced rivets, and assembly.

 Still, once you buy the boat, it becomes your responsibility so here’s the checklist to religiously follow when using your boat in saltwater: